 In scenarios involving multiple Pac-Man players in a game (RED 1 and 3), you must add a new primitive, M, returning the distance to the nearest OTHER Pac-Man agent, and ensure that Ghost terminals behave correctly if multiple Pac-Man characters exist.
 All Pac-Man characters have to die for the game to end, and they share the same score even if they have separate controllers (i.e., there's no competition between the Pac-Man players).
-Similarly, all Ghosts share the same fitness for a particular game even if they have separate controllers (i.e., there's no competition between the gamet controllers (i.e., there's no competition between the ghost players).
+Similarly, all Ghosts share the same fitness for a particular game even if they have separate controllers (i.e., there's no competition between the ghost players).